GovTechSG/purple-a11y/README.md

 Purple HATS is a customisable, automated accessibility testing tool that allows software development teams to assess whether their products are user-friendly to persons with disabilities (PWDs).

+This is the engine and command-line interface (CLI) for Purple HATS.
+For a desktop graphical user interface (GUI), check out [Purple HATS Desktop](https://github.com/GovTechSG/purple-hats-desktop).

 ## Technology Stack

 1. [Crawlee](https://crawlee.dev/)